 Place the flesh into a large saucepan with the onion and water.
 Simmer over low heat for about 30 minutes.

 Puree with a food processor or blender small batches, return to a saucepan.
 Gently reheat.

 Heat a small amount of olive oil in a small frying pan and gently fry sage leaves.

-Before serving drizzle a bit of the sage infused olive oil over the top of soup and float the fried sage leaf in it.
+Before serving drizzle a bit of the sage-infused olive oil over the top of the soup and float the fried sage leaf in it.